 The documents you have found add credibility and believability to the witness statement.

 Often a story can be told and details are left out for brevity or impact.
 Witness statements are not the place to do this.
 If you know anything and it is left out, which leaves what is said in the witness statement untrue or misleading, you really do need to include the extra information.

-You need to be able to stand by the statement to tell the truth, the whole truth and nothing but the truth.
-Crime dramas might have made this sound a bit stale, tied or worn.
+You need to be able to stand by the statement and tell the truth, the whole truth and nothing but the truth.
+Crime dramas might have made this sound a bit stale, tied or a bit worn.

-You need to re-sensitise yourself to your statement when you are preparing your witness statement.
+You need to re-sensitise yourself to the truth when you are preparing your witness statement.